 Accounting provides the necessary information about the company’s profit and loss, the value, and the nature of a firm’s assets, liabilities, and owner’s equity for a particular time period.

 Accounting is the process of counting the number of transactions occurring in each business daily, and identifying these transactions as soon as they occur, then writing to the accounting book, processing it, and providing this information to the interested users.

-The 3 Steps in accounting process are as follows:
+The 3 Steps in the accounting process are as follows:

 - The first work of accounting

 - The primary purpose of accounting

 - The main component or input of accounting is the transaction.

 - The authentic documents of the transaction are invoices, vouchers, cash memos, and so on.

 There are three components to the recording process: